-Before starting the test, make sure you are in a place that allows you to concentrate.
+Before starting the test, make sure you are in a place where you can focus.

-We will evaluate through 40 questions your abilities to learn, to understand, to form concepts, to process information, to apply logic and reason.
+We will evaluate, through 40 questions, your ability to learn, to understand, to form concepts, to process information, and to apply logic and reason.

 Your result at the end of this test will inform you of your IQ as well as your position in comparison to the population using several statistics.*

-The IQ Test we propose has been established by a team of expert researchers in psychology.
-It is used internationally by millions of users and new users take it every day.
+The IQ test we offer is used internationally by millions of users and new users take it every day.
 The statistics provided and established by the totality of the results make it possible to verify its reliability in relation to the calibration IQ scale system represented by the Gauss Curve.

-People with much higher than average intellectual quotients (> 130), also called "gifted", tend to have more ease than others in intellectual activities.
+People with much higher than average intellectual quotients (> 130), also called ‘gifted’, tend to be more at ease than others during intellectual activities.
 The most well-known characteristics of the gifted are:

-People with very low intellectual quotients (<70) are defined as holders of a mental disability disorder and may experience, despite the intensity of work, more difficulty than others in intellectual activities and may also maintain, in spite of themselves, difficulties in social behaviors despite the heart of their will.
-The main causes that may explain the development of this disability would be nutritional problems during pregnancy or birth problems such as lack of oxygen.
-Exposure to certain diseases such as whooping cough or measles with too late care could also explain the mental disability.
+People with very low intellectual quotients (<70) are defined as holders of a mental disability disorder and may experience, despite the intensity of work, more difficulty than others in intellectual activities and may also maintain, in spite of themselves, difficulties in social behaviours despite the strength of their will.
+The main causes that may explain the development of this disability would be nutritional problems during pregnancy or birth problems, such as a lack of oxygen.
+Exposure to certain diseases, such as whooping cough or measles, with delayed care could also explain the mental disability.

-We accompany each IQ result with personalized statistics that rank the candidate based on several parameters (population, age group, level of study, field of study).
+We accompany each IQ result with personalised statistics that rank the candidate based on several parameters (population, age group, level of study, field of study).

 Our following statistics are derived from our studies of all the candidates on the global scale over several years and can evolve, depending on the new results recorded.